Skip to main content

 Verdict: A Serious Japanese Table at Pacific Place Worth Booking for the Right Occasion

-Nadaman at Island sits on Level 7 of Pacific Place in Central, and the price of entry here is hotel-restaurant territory — expect to spend in line with what the address implies.
+Nadaman at Island sits on Level 7 of Pacific Place in Central, the price of entry here is hotel-restaurant territory — expect to spend in line with what the address implies.
 What you get for that spend is one of Hong Kong's most established Japanese dining rooms, with a pedigree traceable to the Nadaman brand's centuries-old roots in Osaka kaiseki tradition.
 The Opinionated About Dining panel ranked it #379 across all of Asia in 2024, slipping to #416 in 2025 — still a meaningful credential for a city where Japanese dining competition is fierce, but a signal worth noting if trajectory matters to you.

 What Kind of Restaurant Is This?

 Nadaman operates as a formal Japanese dining room inside one of Hong Kong's flagship luxury hotels.
-The room at Level 7, Pacific Place carries the visual weight you'd expect from a property: composed, considered, and calibrated for a clientele that includes both business-trip regulars and destination diners.
-The setting reads formal rather than intimate, with a visual register closer to a grand hotel dining room than to a chef-driven counter , which is worth factoring into your expectations before you book.
+The room at Level 7, Pacific Place carries the visual weight you'd expect from a property: composed, considered, calibrated for a clientele that includes both business-trip regulars and destination diners.
+The setting reads formal rather than intimate, with a visual register closer to a grand hotel dining room than to a chef-driven counter, which is worth factoring into your expectations before you book.

 The cuisine is traditional Japanese, drawing on kaiseki principles that prioritise seasonal ingredients sourced with care.
 For the explorer-minded diner, this is where Nadaman earns its position: kaiseki at this level is built on ingredient logic, where what arrives on the plate is a direct expression of sourcing decisions made before the kitchen begins.
-Premium Japanese produce , whether seafood from specific fishing grounds, aged tofu, or carefully selected mountain vegetables , is the architecture of the menu, not the decoration.
+Premium Japanese produce, whether seafood from specific fishing grounds, aged tofu, or carefully selected mountain vegetables, is the architecture of the menu, not the decoration.
 This is a different proposition from the creative Japanese-French hybrids that have proliferated in Hong Kong; Nadaman is committed to the classical format, which is both its appeal and its limitation depending on what you're after.

 For context on where this sits within the broader Japanese dining conversation in Asia, it's worth noting that the Nadaman name connects to a tradition that has produced some of Japan's most referenced kaiseki practitioners.
-Comparable restaurants within that tradition include Isshisoden Nakamura in Kyoto, Kagurazaka Ishikawa in Tokyo, and Kashiwaya in Osaka , all operating within the same classical school.
+Comparable restaurants within that tradition include Isshisoden Nakamura in Kyoto, Kagurazaka Ishikawa in Tokyo, and Kashiwaya in Osaka, all operating within the same classical school.
 Nadaman Hong Kong's OAD ranking puts it in credible company, even if those Japan-based peers tend to rank higher overall.

 How It Compares Locally

 Within Hong Kong's Japanese dining tier, Nadaman sits alongside but distinct from venues like Godenya, Kappo Rin, Nagamoto, Ryota Kappou Modern, and Zuicho.
 Those are smaller, often chef-owned rooms where the counter experience and direct chef interaction are part of what you're paying for.
-Nadaman offers something different: scale, hotel-grade service infrastructure, and the reassurance of an established brand , which suits corporate entertaining or occasions where the room itself needs to signal something.
+Nadaman offers something different: scale, hotel-grade service infrastructure, the reassurance of an established brand, which suits corporate entertaining or occasions where the room itself needs to signal something.

 Practical Details